xavi/noir-auth-app/README.md

 If user is logged in, it displays a personalized greeting and links to settings and logout.

-If there's a message in the [flash](http://webnoir.org/tutorials/sessions), it's also displayed.
+If the [flash](http://yogthos.github.com/lib-noir/noir.session.html#var-flash-get) contains a value for the key `:notice, it's also displayed.

 ### Signup